 A routine that works for you

 Working from home during the coronavirus chaos, has naturally seemed to open up the way for flexible working.
-Having the kids at home hasn’t been easy at all (thank you furlough!) but it has meant that we’ve adapted to a different way of working.
+Having the kids at home hasn’t been easy but it has meant that we’ve adapted to a different way of working.

 I make myself available during the day remotely picking up emails and calls on my phone and then when bedtime comes – I tend to work from 8pm-midnight.
 That is not recommended as I am sure burn out will come along soon, but it’s working for now!